TASARAM Distinctive Silk Scarves

 Lay the scarf out flat, then fold two opposite sides inwards, one after the other.
 Repeat until the scarf is your required width.

-3. On the bias
+3. Folding your scarf on the bias

 a.
 Lay the scarf out flat, then take two opposite corners and fold them into the centre, one after the other.
 Repeat until the scarf is your required width.